grimm00/pokedex/README.md

 - [ADR-006: Deployment Strategy](./admin/docs/architecture/adrs/adr-006-deployment-strategy.md) - Deployment and CI/CD strategy
 ## 🤝 Contributing

-This is a learning project, but contributions and suggestions are welcome!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.
+Contributions are welcome!
+This is a learning project focused on full-stack development best practices.

+**Quick Start:**
+1. Fork the repository
+2. Use our Git Flow: `./scripts/git-flow-helper.sh start-feature your-feature`
+3. Make changes and test thoroughly
+4. Create PR to `develop` branch

+> 📖 **For detailed guidelines, workflow, and setup**, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## 📝 License